 Final Research Reports

-Final reports will be listed http://otrec.us/research/final_reports upon completion.
+Final reports are listed http://otrec.us/research/final_reports upon completion.